solvcon/solvcon/README.rst

 SOLVCON: a multi-physics, supercomputing software framework for high-fidelity solutions of partial differential equations (PDEs) by hybrid parallelism.

-SOLVCON facilitates rapid devlopment of PDE solvers for massively parallel computing.
-C or CUDA_ is used for fast number-crunching.
-SOLVCON is designed for extension to various physical processes.
-Numerical algorithms and physical models are pluggable.
-Sub-package ``solvcon.kerpak`` contains default implementations.
-The default numerical algorithm in SOLVCON is the space-time Conservation Element and Solution Element (CESE_) method that solves generic conservation laws.
+SOLVCON uses the space-time Conservation Element and Solution Element (CESE_) method to solve generic conservation laws.
+SOLVCON focuses on rapid development of high-performance computing (HPC) code for large-scale simulations.

 SOLVCON is released under `GNU GPLv2
 <http://www.gnu.org/licenses/gpl-2.0.html>`_, and developed by `Yung-Yu Chen
 <mailto:yyc@solvcon.net>`_ and `Sheng-Tao John Yu <mailto:yu.274@osu.edu>`_.
+The web site is at http://solvcon.net/ .

 Key Features
 ============

-- **Multi-physics**: Pluggable physical models by the built-in CESE_ solvers
+- Pluggable multi-physics
-- **Complex geometry**: 2/3D unstructured mesh consisting of mixed shapes
-- **Massively parallel**: Automatic domain decomposition with MPI or socket
+- Unstructured meshes for modeling complex geometry
-- **GPGPU computing**: Hybrid parallelism with CUDA_
+- Hybrid parallel computing
+- Ready-to-use I/O formats
-- **Large data set**: In situ visualization by using VTK_
+- Parallel I/O and in situ visualization
-- **I/O formats**: VTK, GAMBIT Neutral, CUBIT Genesis/ExodosII, etc.
-- **Productive work flow**: Python scripts as programmable input files
+- Automated and productive work flow

 Install
 =======

-The C code in SOLVCON is intentionally made to be standard shared libraries rather than Python extension modules.
-SOLVCON uses ctypes_ to load and call these binary codes.
-In this way, the binary codes can be flexibly built and optimized for performance.
-Hence, installing SOLVCON requires building these libraries.
-SOLVCON uses SCons_ as the builder.
+Installing SOLVCON requires building shared libraries by using SCons_.
+SOLVCON uses C to implement HPC code.
+The C code in SOLVCON is designed to be standard shared libraries rather than Python extension modules.
+SOLVCON uses ctypes_ to access the libraries.
+As such, the binary code can be optimized more flexibly.
 It is recommended to run SOLVCON on 64-bit Linux.

 SOLVCON depends on the following packages: (i) Python_ 2.6 or 2.7 (preferred), (ii) SCons_, (iii) gcc_ (version 4.3 or higher) or icc, (iv) Numpy_ (version